AtenDesignGroup/intercept-pantheon-upstream/web/modules/contrib/office_hours/README.md

 - To show only the entities that are open NOW:
   - add the filter criterion
    'Content: Office hours (OfficeHours2 (field_office_hours:status)',
-  - choose any of the statusses Open, temporarily closed, permanently closed.
+  - choose any of the values Open, temporarily closed, permanently closed.

 ## USING VIEWS - SORT CRITERIA